felipevolpone/ray/README.md

         storage.put(user)
 ```

-### Command line
+### Running server
 OnHands runs a WSGI server to serve your application.
 Also, you can just run the command bellow and starting writing your business rules.
-The option *--wsgifile*, must be used to tell to OnHands in which file it should find your *application*.
+The option *--wsgifile*, must be used to tell to OnHands in which file it should find your *application* scope.

 ```python
 # app.py file